jcayabyab/bike2go/README.md

 git push heroku master
 ```
 - On heroku.com, navigate to settings.
-- Add a mongoURI key-value pair in Config vars.
+- Add a MONGO_URI key-value pair in Config vars.
    - It would be preferred that this mongo database is unique from the development database.